aplteam/MarkAPL/Files/MarkAPL.md

 CommonMark [^commonmark] is an attempt to establish a standard for Markdown.

-**_MarkAPL_** aims to implement the original Markdown specification with very few exceptions.
+`MarkAPL` aims to implement the original Markdown specification with few exceptions.
 It also aims to implement most --- but not all --- of the Markdown Extra enhancements.

-Finally it also aims to follow the CommonMark specification as far as it seems to be reasonable.
-That means that **_MarkAPL_** does not aim to restrict itself to what CommonMark defines.
+Finally it also aims to follow the CommonMark specification as far as it seems reasonable.
+That means that `MarkAPL` does not seek to restrict itself to what CommonMark defines.

-In addition **_MarkAPL_** offers several enhancements that might be particularly useful to APLers and don't hurt otherwise.
+Additionally, `MarkAPL` offers enhancements tailored for APLers.

-For example, any lines that start with an APL lamp symbol (`⍝`) --- except in a code block of course --- are considered comment lines which won't contribute to the output at all.
+For example, any lines that start with an APL lamp symbol (`⍝`) --- except in a code block --- are considered comment lines that won't contribute to the output.

-For a full list see the next chapter.
+For a complete list see the next chapter.

 ### Preconditions

-**_MarkAPL_** needs Dyalog APL Unicode version 15.0 or better.
+`MarkAPL` needs Dyalog APL Unicode version 15.0 or better.

 Compatibility, features, bugs
 ----------------------------------